-- New Zealand recognises the positive economic and social contribution foreign investment brings to New Zealanders. - New Zealand consistently ranks highly as an attractive investment destination, with various studies identifying the ease of doing business, low level of corruption, high quality of regulations adherence to the rule of law, significant investor protections, and protection of personal freedoms accorded to investors in New Zealand. - Not all overseas investments into New Zealand require consent.
-Like most other countries, however, New Zealand does require overseas persons to obtain consent for certain types of investments. - Due to the economic impact of COVID-19, a temporary emergency notification regime has been introduced which requires transactions that may not otherwise need consent to be notified and vetted for any national interest concerns.
+- New Zealand recognises the positive economic and social contribution foreign investment brings to New Zealanders.

+- New Zealand consistently ranks

+highly as an attractive investment

+destination, with various studies

+identifying the ease of doing

+business, low level of corruption, high

+quality of regulations, adherence to

+the rule of law, significant investor

+protections, and protection of

+personal freedoms accorded to

+investors in New Zealand.

+- Not all overseas investments into New Zealand require consent or notification.
+Like most other countries, however, New Zealand does require overseas persons to obtain consent for, or to notify certain types of investments.

+- Even if consent is not required, an investment into critical or strategically important business can require notification for consideration under the national security and public order regime.